Book Sale Information

-We accept donations all year long, except for the two weeks before our May and October sales.
+We accept donations all year long, except for the week before our Spring and Fall sales.
 Please bring them in any time the library is open.
-If you have a lot to carry, first see the person at the circulation desk, who will open the door near the handicapped parking space for you.
-Please do not leave donations in the lobby; bring them to the circulation desk.
+Please do not leave donations in the lobby or at the door.
+Bring them to the Circulation Desk.

-Donated items are first screened for use by the library and then cleaned if necessary, sorted, priced, and put into categories for the book sale.
-We do not have a lot of sorting room, so they go into category boxes in the order in which they arrive; nothing is alphabetized except for author-signed books.
-Items that are not in great condition are put on the free cart or sent to the recycling room at the dump.
+Donated items are screened for use by the library (and then cleaned if necessary).
+If they do not go on the library shelves, they are sorted, priced, and put into categories for the book sale.
+We do not have a lot of sorting room so they go into category boxes in the order in which they arrive.
+Items that don’t sell during our sales continue their journey and are distributed to the Newington VA, The Niantic Women’s Facility, and Goodwill.
+Items that are not in sellable condition are placed on the free shelves near the library copier or sent to the recycling room at the dump.

 Can I get a tax deduction?

 The library will be happy to give you a form that thanks you for your donations but does not put a monetary value on them.
-Just ask for the form when you bring in your books.
+Ask for the form when you bring in your donation items.